iagoleal/iagoleal.github.io/content/posts/cuts.md

 the term $\inner<\lambda, x - y>$ vanishes and both problems have the same objective function.
 However, the relaxed problem has a larger feasible region to explore in its search for the minimum, allowing it the opportunity to achieve lower costs.
-In other words, it is always below the primal:
+In other words, the Lagrangian is an underapproximation to the primal problem whenever it is feasible for $x$:

 $$ f(x) \ge L(x; \lambda). $$